Admin-7/Mr-Robot-techniques/Foundations.md

     * [Information security](#information-security)

 # Suggested learning path

+> :beginner: :mortar_board: For those who want or need some additional structure for technical education, we recommend [Tech Learning Collective](https://techlearningcollective.com/); theirs is the only technical education initiative that meaningfully merges radical politics with quality education.

 If you don't know where to start *and* don't really know where to go in your studies next, consider starting here: